opengauss-mirror/docs/content/en/docs/Developerguide/creating-and-managing-tablespaces.md

     3. A database system administrator can run the following command to grant the permission of accessing the  **fastspace**  tablespace to user  **jack**:

         ```
-        GRANT CREATE ON TABLESPACE fastspace TO jack;
+        openGauss=# GRANT CREATE ON TABLESPACE fastspace TO jack;
         ```

         If the following information is displayed, the permission has been assigned: